raganwald/JQuery-Combinators/README.md

   					})
   					.end();

-`.into(empties)` makes our one-off functions "adjacent" and "empties" into jQuery traversal methods just like jQuery's built-in `children` or `closest`.
+Now our core expression reads `intersection.into(adjacent).into(empties).size()` which reads like a native jQuery expression, because `into` makes our one-off functions "adjacent" and "empties" into jQuery traversal methods just like jQuery's built-in `children` or `closest`.

 **caveat**

 jQuery's built-in selection traverses do clever things with a stack so that you can call `.end()` to restore the previous selection. `into` does no such thing, although any `.find` or `.filter` you call inside of `.into` will work with jQuery's built-in stack.
 If you need to use `.end()`, you may find that `.into` produces unexpected results under some circumstances.

-**T**

-`into` is known in some CS circles as the [Thrush][t] or `T` combinator.
-It is quite handy in languages like Ruby when you want to make chains of function calls into a chain of methods.
-Since jQuery's style is to prefer chains of methods, `into` is a natural fit with jQuery.
-If you prefer, you can also write `.T` instead of `.into`.
-Both are acceptable.
-Use `into` if you like a conversational, readable program that will be familiar to Ruby programmers.
-Use `T` if you and your team are comfortable with the more brief, academic terminology.
-Neither is superior to the other. `T` is not a snobbish, intellectually violent choice, and `into` isn't magically readable for anyone who has never seen it before.

 tap
 ---